Rosariomirabella/music/README.md

 ---

-## ⚙️ Funzionalità
+## ⚙️ Features

-- Visualizzazione di tutti gli artisti o album
+- View all artists or albums
-- Inserimento, modifica e cancellazione di artisti e album
+- Create, read, update, and delete artist and album entries
-- Ricerca per ID
+- Search by ID
-- Collegamento tra album e artista (relazione molti-a-uno)
+- Relational link between albums and artists (many-to-one)

 ---

-## 🧰 Tecnologie utilizzate
+## 🧰 Technologies Used

 - Java
 - JDBC